yusuf8ahmed/RandomEmojis/README.md

 </p>

 ## What is the RandomEmojis project?
 Welcome!
-This project is custom python command line application using the click library built by the dudes that made flask.
-This application generate random emoji(s) for unwilling users and can even show the emojis link WOW!
+This project is a custom python command line application using the click library built by the dudes that made flask.
+This application generates random emoji(s) and can even show the emojis link.
+WOW!1!!

 ## Getting Started